michael-escutia/mescutia95.github.io/README.md

-# My Website
+# My Portfolio

-Currently containing my old WebGL projects.
-Will add more soon over time.
+Currently containing a collection of my interactive WebGL programs.

+Planning to add more over time.